plotly/plotly.github.io/_posts/plotly2/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

 actioncall: How to use the JSON Viewer/Editor in Plotly 2.0
 actioncall-url:

 otherlang: Know how to program?
-See how to create this in [JavaScript](https://plot.ly/javascript/reference/).
+Learn more about chart attributes for [Python](https://plot.ly/python/reference/) or [R](https://plot.ly/r/reference/).

 steps: